lsst-dm/dm_dev_guide/team/meeting-free-weeks.rst

 ==========
 The driver for meeting free weeks is similar to :doc:`focus-friday`.
 We wish to allow staff a block of time without meetings such they can focus on a specific task or take personal time.
-These periods do not stipulate the more stringent slack rules that :doc:`focus-friday` does.
+These periods do not stipulate the more stringent Slack rules that :doc:`focus-friday` does.
 Basically in a meeting free week there will be none of the regular meetings.
 Topic specific meetings may be held as agreed by all parties.

 Feedback